Jinshan Railway

-Jinshan Railway (金山铁路 (Jīnshān Tiělù)) or Jinshan Line is a commuter railway line in Shanghai, part of the planned Shanghai Metropolitan Area Intercity Railway.
+The Jinshan Railway (金山铁路 (Jīnshān Tiělù)) or Jinshan Line is a commuter rail line in Shanghai, part of the Shanghai Suburban Railway.
 It runs from in Xuhui District via in Minhang District to in Jinshan District, crossing the Huangpu River on a dedicated railway bridge.
 Passengers can transfer to Lines 1, 3, 5 and 15.
 Originally built in 1975 as a suburban branch, it has since been upgraded into a high-speed commuter rail line which opened on 28 September 2012.
 The line was branded as Line 22 before opening.
-However, there is another line in long-term planning called Line 22, see Line 22 (Shanghai Metro).
+However, there is another Line 22 in early planning.

-It is the first line to provide "high speed" commuter rail services, with trains travelling up to 160 km/h, compared to 30–70 km/h for regular metro service, shortening the 56.4 km between Jinshan and downtown to 32 minutes travel time for express trains which make no stops, and 60 minutes for other trains, which stop at all stations on the line.
+It is the first line to provide "high speed" commuter rail services, with trains travelling up to 160 km/h, compared to 80–100 km/h for regular metro service, shortening the 56.4 km between Jinshan and downtown to 32 minutes travel time for express trains which make no stops, and 60 minutes for other trains, which stop at all stations on the line.
 The Shanghai-Jinshan line is the first local rail system that supports the public transportation card.

-At first, the daily passenger flow was just 13,000 people a day, in 2019 has increased to 33,000.
-More than 60 million people have traveled on the line in the first seven years of operation.
+At first, the daily passenger flow was just 13,000 people a day; this has increased to 33,000 by 2019.
+The total ridership for the first 7 years of the line’s operation was over 60 million.